CleanestMink126/DSA-19-Dev/graphs/day03/README.md

 # Graphs day03 - 8 puzzle

-This homework is due **Tuesday, April 10th**.
+This homework is due **Monday, April 8th**.

 Create the necessary classes to implement an 8-puzzle solver.
-If you need a reminder of the puzzle details or any of the solve methods that we talked about in class, refer back to [these slides](https://docs.google.com/presentation/d/1zJbRSPKuceEXCWVJQBBr2GujkauqHSGjNt2i9qTxJBc/edit?usp=sharing)
+If you need a reminder of the puzzle details or any of the solve methods that we talked about in class, refer back to [these slides](https://docs.google.com/presentation/d/1XoNUmTvc56hEAQJ7DbnZcHAssUdFxeWXPwreey-bo3g/edit?usp=sharing)

 A very basic set of tests has been provided, but it is up to you to create any other intermediary tests that may be necessary / helpful.